 Students in the Master of Arts in Family Ministry must hold an accredited bachelor's degree.
-(See information about Admissions on page 38 for more details.)
+(See information about Admissions on page 36 for more details.)
 Students are also required to have completed the following prerequisite coursework:

-Church History ▶ 3 hrs

-Christian Theology ▶ 3 hrs

 Psychology ▶ 6 hrs

-Introduction to Psychology and one additional

-upper level course in Psychology.
-A course in

-Developmental Psychology is recommended.
+Introduction to Psychology and one additional upper level course in Psychology.
+A course in Developmental Psychology is recommended.